kislay536/kislay536.github.io/copy_files/Metro-MPI++.md

       </div>
   </div>
   <div class="caption">
-      This DAG represents the  hierarchy of OpenPiton 2x2 configuration.
+      The DAG representing the  hierarchy of OpenPiton 2x2 configuration.
   </div>

   * **Structural Hashing**: To identify structurally identical sub-hierarchies, a unique hash is generated for each node.
-This hash is not based on the instance name (e.g., `$root.core_0`) but on the hierarchical path of module types (e.g., `$root.Top.Core`).
-The system uses the [blake2b](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29#BLAKE2) algorithm for this purpose.
-This ensures that two instances, core\_0 and core\_1, both of type Core under a Top module, will produce the same hash, even though their instance paths are different.

-  To compute these hashes, we first perform a DFS traversal.
-Once we reach a leaf node in the AST, we calculate the hash of its module name (not instance name).
-We repeat this for all nodes at the same level, generating a 128-bit hash for each name since `blake2b` takes variable-size input and produces a hash of fixed length.
-Then, as DFS moves to the parent node, we compute the hash of the parent module by hashing `<parent_module>.<child0_hash>.<child1_hash>.....<last_child_hash>`, again yielding a fixed-length hash.

-  By using `blake2b`, we ensure consistent hashes for all nodes, guaranteeing that if two nodes have the same hash, we can say with 100% certainty that the hierarchies beneath them are exactly the same—or they represent duplicate hardware blocks.
+This hash is not based on the instance name (e.g., \$root.core_0), but on the hierarchical path of module types (e.g., \$root.Top.Core).
+The system uses the [blake2b](https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2) algorithm for this purpose.
+This ensures that two instances, core_0 and core_1, both of type Core under a Top module, will produce the same hash, even though their instance paths are different.
+To add these hashes, we first do a DFS traversal and once we reached the lead node, basically a leaf module in AST, we calculated the hash of its module name(not instance name) and we do the same for all nodes in the same level, we got a 128 bit long hash for each name as `blake2b` takes variable size of input and produces hash of same length.
+Then as in DFS we go to the parent node, we computed the hash of parent module by operating the hash function on `<parent_module>.<child0_hash>.<child1_hash>.....<last_child_hash>` and this again gives hash of same length.
+So, by choosing `blake2b` we get a consistent hash for all nodes and by this way we are ensuring that if any two node has the same hash, then with 100% certainity we can say that the hierarchy below those nodes are exactly the same.
+Or, they represent a duplicate hardware block.

   <div class="row mt-3">
       <div class="col-sm mt-3 mt-md-0">